niksouy/Penetration-Test-and-Report/README.md

 - Reflected XSS Exploit (Flags 1, 2, 3, 5)

 Efforts focused on finding vulnerabilities in Rekall’s web application that could be exploited.
-Attempting to find any XSS vulnerabilities, resulting in successful implementation of a reflected XSS script on the ‘Welcome’ page, which created an alert.
+Attempting to find any XSS vulnerabilities, resulting in the successful implementation of a reflected XSS script on the ‘Welcome’ page, which created an alert.

-Next we continued our search for more reflected XSS scripts that could work across different pages on the web application.
-Our efforts discovered that our exploit was successful on the ‘VR Planner’ web page as well.
+Next, we searched for more reflected XSS scripts that could work across different pages on the web application.
+Our efforts discovered that our exploit was also successful on the ‘VR Planner’ web page.

-Another XSS vulnerability in the ‘comments’ page/section was found.
+Another XSS vulnerability was found in the ‘comments’ page/section.
 This vulnerability is particularly dangerous since a malicious actor could store harmful content on the host server.

 - Local File Inclusion Exploit: (Flag 6)